portworx/px-docs/scheduler/kubernetes/install-pks-vsphere-shared.md

 * TOC
 {:toc}

+>**Note:** vSphere shared datastores are supported in upcoming Portworx version 1.6.0-rc2 and above.
+Contact Portworx support for early access.

 ## Architecture

 Below diagram gives an overview of the Portworx architecture for PKS on vSphere using shared datastores.
 * Portworx runs as a Daemonset hence each Kubernetes minion/worker will have the Portworx daemon running.
-* Based on the given spec by the end user, Portworx on each node will create it's disk on the configured shared Datastore or Datastore Cluster.
+* Based on the given spec by the end user, Portworx on each node will create it's disk on the configured shared datastore(s).
 * Portworx will aggregate all of the disks and form a single storage cluster.
 End users can carve PVCs (Persistent Volume Claims), PVs (Persistent Volumes) and Snapshots from this storage cluster.
 * Portworx tracks and manages the disks that it creates.
 So in a failure event, if a new VM spins up, Portworx on the new VM will be able to attach to the same disk that was previously created by the node on the failed VM.